jeremykendall/jeremykendall.net/source/_posts/2014-01-04-php-password-hashing-a-dead-simple-implementation.markdown

 title: "PHP Password Hashing: A Dead Simple Implementation"
 date: 2014-01-04 01:55:10 -0600
 comments: true
-categories: ["PHP", "Security", "Passwords", "Password Validator"]
+categories: ["PHP", "security", "passwords", "Password Validator"]
 ---

 #### [UPDATE: Added a new section at the end of the post]